United Technologies Future Buildings and Cities Challenge

 Once part of a team, you will have a project page where you can share your work externally, or communicate privately with team members.

-Note: Students are free to form teams with other students on Launchpad, they may create local teams or work on their own.
+Note: Students are free to form teams with other students on Launchpad, they can also create local teams or work on their own.

 Challenge Starts: October 17, 2017